thingbound/tinkerhub-mdns/README.md

 # mDNS browser

-This library provides discovery of devices using mDNS and DNS-SD.
+This library provides discovery of services using mDNS and DNS-SD.

 ```javascript
 const browser = require('tinkerhub-mdns')